writethedocs/www/docs/2014/blog/announcing-eu-schedule-app-github.rst

 The event will be free and open to the public.
 So it will be a great way to meet other local tech folk, and have a good time on GitHub.

 With the conference party on Monday, that means there are evening events on both Monday and Tuesday.
-We hope that gives you plenty of oppertunity to meet other documentatarians.
+We hope that gives you plenty of opportunity to meet other documentarians.

 That’s all for now!